myarotskaya/architecture-center/docs/data/technology-choices/analytical-data-stores.md

 - [Column-family](https://msdn.microsoft.com/library/dn313285.aspx#sec9) databases are key/value data stores that enable you to structure data storage into collections of related columns called column families.
 For example, a census database might have one group of columns for a person's name (first, middle, last), one group for the person's address, and one group for the person's profile information (DOB, gender, and so on).
 The database can then store each column family in a separate partition while keeping all of the data for one person related to the same key.
 You can then read all profile information without having to read through all of the name and address information as well.
 - [Graph](https://msdn.microsoft.com/library/dn313285.aspx#sec10) databases store information as a collection of objects and relationships.
 The purpose of a graph database is to enable an application to efficiently perform queries that traverse the network of objects and the relationships between them.
 For example, the objects might be employees in a human resources database, and you might want to facilitate queries such as "find all employees who directly or indirectly work for Scott."

-## How do you choose?
-Each data serving solution brings with it a unique set of capabilities, giving you the option to select the one that most closely meets your requirements.
-Each data serving solution brings with it a unique set of capabilities, giving you options in selecting the one that most closely meets your requirements.

 ## Key selection criteria

-For data serving storage scenarios, choose the appropriate system for your needs by answering these questions:
+Choose the appropriate system for your needs by answering these questions:

 - Do you need serving storage that can serve as a hot path for your data?
-    - If yes, narrow your options to those that are optimized for speed serving layer.
+If yes, narrow your options to those that are optimized for speed serving layer.

 - Do you need massively parallel processing (MPP) support, where your queries are automatically distributed amongst several processes or nodes?
-    - If so, select an option that supports query scale out.
+If yes, select an option that supports query scale out.

 - Do you prefer to use a relational data store?
-    - If so, narrow your options to those with a relational database model, but also note that it is possible to use a tool like PolyBase to query non-relational data stores if needed.
+If so, narrow your options to those with a relational database model.
+However, note that some non-relational stores support SQL syntax for querying, and tools such as PolyBase can be used to query non-relational data stores.

 ## Capability matrix